New York City commercial real estate leases are notoriously long and complex. Most also include additional charges like electricity.

 Energy costs are the largest charge in addition to the base rent you will pay for commercial real estate.
 However, not only can electric bills quickly add up to the thousands every month.
 Frequently, smaller tenants feel the most pain and get stuck paying for electricity they don’t even use.

 As a tenant, you want to be able to predict and budget your electric costs.

 So consider working with an experienced commercial real estate broker to help with all aspects of commercial property leasing.
 This includes ensuring a fair electric use clause in your lease.

 3 Ways Electricity is Billed to Commercial Tenants

 Electricity usage is only one component of additional monthly fees you may pay under your commercial real estate lease.
-Other components may include air conditioning, water, sprinkler, guard services, rubbish removal and commercial liability insurance.
-It takes an experienced broker to not only help you understand the impact these costs will have on your rent, but also to help you avoid any unnecessarily high landlord fees.
+Other components may include air conditioning, water, sprinkler, guard services, rubbish removal, and commercial liability insurance.

-For a free consultation, contact Principal Broker Alan Rosinsky of Metro Manhattan Office Space at
+For a consultation, contact Principal Broker Alan Rosinsky of Metro Manhattan Office Space at